MicrosoftDocs/bi-shared-docs/asrefdocs/amo/developing-with-analysis-management-objects-amo.md

 author: minewiskan
 manager: kfile
 ---
-# Developing with Analysis Management Objects (AMO)
+# Programming with Analysis Management Objects (AMO)

 Analysis Management Objects (AMO) is a library of programmatically accessed objects that enables an application to manage an Analysis Services instance.